microsoft/go/eng/doc/fips/UserGuide.md

 **Parameters**

-`Cipher` must be an object created by aes.NewCipher and `size=12` in order to be FIPS compliant, else it will fall back to standard Go crypto.
+`Cipher` must be an object created by aes.NewCipher and `size = 12` in order to be FIPS compliant, else the function will fall back to standard Go crypto.

 **Return values**

 `Aead` can have different implementations depending on the supplied parameters:

 - If the parameters are FIPS compliant then `aead` behaves exactly as if it was created with cipher.NewGCM.
-- If `cipher` is an object created by aes.NewCipher and `size != 12` then `aead` is implemented by the standard Go library using OpenSSL for encryption and decryption.
+- If `cipher` is an object created by aes.NewCipher and `size != 12` then `aead` is implemented by the standard Go library and OpenSSL is only used for encryption and decryption.
 - Else `aead` is completely implemented by the standard Go library.

 #### func [NewGCMWithTagSize](https://pkg.go.dev/crypto/cipher#NewGCMWithTagSize)